AnkitV15/LR-0-Parser/README.md

 5. **Enter the string to be parsed**:

     ```plaintext
-    Enter the string to be parsed: ccd
+    Enter the string to be parsed: aabb
     ```

 6. **Parsing result**: